 What if I do not have a SSN?

 If you do not have a SSN due to your resident status in the U.S., tell your trainer or provider prior to registering for the course.

 What is the DSHS-Order of MAST Permit Suspension?

 In accordance with RCW 74.20A.320, the Washington State Department of Social and Health Services’ (DSHS) Division of Child Support (DCS) certifies and requires the WSLCB to suspend or cancel the MAST permits of non-custodial parents who are at least six months in arrears on child support payments.
 Anyone with delinquent child support payments for more than six months may have their MAST permit suspended until the matter is resolved with DSHS.

 What are the penalties for working without a valid MAST permit?

-For those required to have a MAST permit, working without it beyond 60 days from the date of initial hire is against the law.
-Anyone violating this law may receive a criminal citation with a maximum $500 monetary penalty or up to 90 days in jail or both the fine and imprisonment.
-Your employer may also get a monetary fine or license suspension or both.
+Anyone not possessing the required MAST permit within the allotted timeline may receive a criminal citation with a maximum $500 monetary penalty, up to 90 days in jail, or both the fine and imprisonment.
+Your employer may also incur a monetary fine or license suspension or both.